galaga2000/medi-cal-cortex-insights/README.md

 5. **Run the Analysis**
    - Execute the cells in sequence:
-     1. First cell: Import statements and Snowflake session initialization
+     1. Import statements and Snowflake session initialization
-     2. Second cell: Create the ENROLLMENT_TRENDS table with AI analysis
+     2. Create the ENROLLMENT_TRENDS table with AI analysis
-     3. Third cell: Show summary trends
+     3. Show summary trends
-     4. Fourth cell: Generate horizontal diverging bar chart highlighting percentage changes in Medi-Cal enrollment by eligibility group over a six-month period
+     4. Generate horizontal diverging bar chart highlighting percentage changes in Medi-Cal enrollment by eligibility group over a six-month period
-     5. Fifth cell: Generate two pie charts showing:
+     5. Generate two pie charts showing:
         - Share of Total Enrollees by Eligibility Group over a six-month period
         - Distribution of Eligibility Groups by Trend Classification over a six-month period